Supergoop Sunrise VS Golden Hours VS Paula’s Choice – Which Ones a Keeper & Which One’s Getting Ditched?

 Both SPF moisturizers have antioxidants to help protect skin against environmental factors & and to filter blue light.
 I sit in front of my computer and phone a lot for work so this plus my blue light blocking glasses are essential.

 Supergoop doesn’t really smell whereas I found Paula’s had a weird scent I really didn’t enjoy having around my nose.
-I haven’t found Paula’s to irritate my eyes like some sunscreens do though.
+I haven’t found Paula Choice SPF moisturizer irritates my eyes like some sunscreens do though.
 Although I try to be careful when I’m applying it as I have really sensitive eyes.

 I also like that Supergoop sunscreen is reef safe as we tend to do a lot of watersports on beach vacations as I’m not good at sitting still.
 It’s also Vegan for all of you looking for a Vegan sunscreen.

 I’m sticking to Supergoop Glowscreen for all of the reasons in the video above.
-It’s a little more expensive but in my opinion totally worth it.
+It’s a little more expensive than Paula’s Choice Essential Glow SPF moisturizer but in my opinion totally worth it.
 I wear it on its own on no makeup days but it also works really well as a primer under makeup to give a lit-from-within look.

-I won’t be repurchasing Paula’s Choice Essential Glow Moisturizer as it didn’t leave up to it’s name and I didn’t like the sticky pale finish, smell or fact that it’s not reef safe.
+I won’t be repurchasing Paula’s Choice Essential Glow Moisturizer as it didn’t live up to it’s name and I didn’t like the sticky pale finish, smell or fact that it’s not reef safe.